-The NOAA Section 515 Information Quality Guidelines require a series of actions for each new information product subject to the Information Quality Act.
+The NOAA Section 515 Information Quality Guidelines require a series of actions for each new information product subject to the Information Quality Act (IQA).
 This document has used the best available information and made a broad presentation thereof.
 The process of public review of this document provides an opportunity for comment and challenge to this information, as well as for the provision of additional information.

 The information contained in this document was developed using best available scientific information.
-Therefore, this Amendment and EIS are in compliance with the IQA.
+Therefore, this Amendment and Environmental Assessment are in compliance with the IQA.

-8.3 Coastal Zone Management Act
+11.3 Coastal Zone Management Act

 Section 307(c)(1) of the federal Coastal Zone Management Act (CZMA) of 1972 requires that all federal activities that directly affect the coastal zone be consistent with approved state coastal zone management programs to the maximum extent practicable.
-While it is the goal of the South Atlantic Council to have management measures that complement those of the states, Federal and state administrative procedures vary and regulatory changes are unlikely to be fully instituted at the same time.
-Based on the analysis of the environmental consequences of the proposed action in Section 4.0, the Council has concluded this amendment would improve Federal management of the golden crab fishery and is consistent to the maximum extent practicable with the Coastal Zone Management Plans of Florida,

-Georgia, South Carolina, and North Carolina.
+While it is the goal of the Council to have management measures that complement those of the states, federal and state administrative procedures vary and regulatory changes are unlikely to be fully instituted at the same time.
+Based on the analysis of the environmental consequences of the proposed action in Section 4.0, the Council has concluded this amendment would improve federal management of the golden crab fishery and is consistent to the maximum extent practicable with the Coastal Zone Management Plans of Florida, Georgia, South Carolina, and North Carolina.
 This determination will be submitted to the responsible state agencies under Section 307 of the CZMA administering approved Coastal Zone Management Programs in the States of Florida, South Carolina, Georgia, and North Carolina.

-8.4 Endangered Species Act
+11.4 Endangered Species Act

 The Endangered Species Act (ESA) of 1973 (16 U.S.C.
 Section 1531 et seq.) requires that federal agencies must ensure actions they authorize, fund, or carry out are not likely to jeopardize the continued existence of threatened or endangered species or the habitat designated as critical to their survival and recovery.
 The ESA requires NOAA Fisheries Service to consult with the appropriate administrative agency (itself for most marine species, and the U.S. Fish and Wildlife Service for all remaining species) when proposing an action that may affect threatened or endangered species or adversely modify critical habitat.
 Consultations are necessary to determine the potential impacts of the proposed action.
-They are concluded informally when proposed actions may affect but are "not likely to adversely affect" threatened or endangered species or designated critical habitat.
-Formal consultations, resulting in a biological opinion, are required when proposed actions may affect and are "likely to adversely affect" threatened or endangered species or adversely modify designated critical habitat.
+They are concluded informally when proposed actions may affect but are "not likely to adversely affect" threatened or endangered species or adversely affect" threatened or endangered species or adversely affect" threatened or endangered species or adversely affect in a biological opinion, are required when proposed actions may affect and are "likely to adversely affect" threatened or endangered species or adversely modify designated critical habitat.
 There have been no known interactions between the golden crab fishery and endangered species in the South Atlantic region and due to the nature of the fishing activity any interactions are expected to be minimal.

-8.5 Executive Order 12612: Federalism
+11.5 Executive Order 12612: Federalism